Service Mode REST API

 Basic Setup

 Log in with your Keeper credentials when prompted.
-To streamline the flow, enable either biometric login or persistent login on the startup.
+Since the Commander Service Mode is typically run as a service, it is recommended to use biometric login or a persistent login session.

 Biometric Login: